 At just over 25 square kilometres, Penang National Park is purportedly the smallest national park in the world.
 Except if you Google “smallest national park in the world” you’ll realise it’s not.
 Moyenne Island in the Seychelles stakes that claim too, and at 22 acres, the equivalent of 0.09 square kilometres, it’s mathematically a better bet.
 But hey, who needs superlatives like world ‘s best, worst, biggest or smallest when you have astounding biodiversity, golden beaches and historical attractions that can be visited within a day?

 When I think of Kemensah in Ampang I imagine Bukit Tabur.
 The Kemensah trail is different.
-Rather than hike up and along the country’s longest quartz ridge, it wanders its foothills through forests, small fruit orchards and an orang asli village, to provide a different vantage point of this landmark.
+Rather than hike up and along the country’s longest quartz ridge, it wanders its foothills through forests, small fruit orchards and an orang asli village, providing a different vantage point of this enigmatic landmark.

 At 825 meters, Gunung Angsi in Kuala Pilah, Negeri Sembilan, is a hill rather than a mountain.
 But approach it from the Ulu Bendul side and you’ll understand why hikers have made a mountain out of this ‘molehill’.